-If the NHS struggles to cope this winter, Mr Javid told the Commons face coverings could be mandated again in certain settings in England.
+If the NHS struggles to cope this winter, the Health Secretary told the Commons face coverings could be mandated again in certain situations in England.

-Announcing the government's Covid "Autumn and Winter Plan", the health secretary said face coverings would continue to be recommended in crowded and enclosed spaces and warned they could be legally required once again as part of contingency measures.
+Under the government's Covid "Autumn and Winter Plan", Sajid Javid said face coverings would continue to be recommended in crowded and enclosed spaces.

-What is the law on masks across the UK?
+What are the current rules about masks across the UK?

 - In England, the legal requirement to wear a face covering ended on 19 July, apart from in healthcare settings and care homes, unless exempt

 - In Scotland, masks must still be worn in shops and on public transport - as well as pubs and restaurants when not seated.
-They are required in indoor public spaces in universities and - until at least the October holidays - in secondary schools
+They are required in indoor public spaces in universities and remain compulsory for all school staff as well as secondary school pupils

 - In Wales, masks are still legally required on public transport and in all public indoor areas apart from pubs and restaurants

-- In Northern Ireland face coverings are no longer compulsory in places of worship, or for students in school classrooms.
-They must still be worn on public transport and in shops and hospitality venues
+- In Northern Ireland face coverings are no longer compulsory in places of worship, or for students in school classrooms, but they must be worn on public transport and in shops and hospitality venues

 Why are rules different for some transport and shops in England?